ItaiAxelrad/remote-sensing/posts/raster-classification.md

 hist(vcfGewata)
 ```

-To perform the classification in R, it is best to assemble all covariate layers (ie. those layers contaning predictor variable values) into one `RasterBrick` object.
+To perform the classification in R, it is best to assemble all covariate layers (ie. those layers containing predictor variable values) into one `RasterBrick` object.
 In this case, we can simply append these new layers (NDVI and VCF) to our existing `RasterBrick` (currently consisting of bands 2, 3, and 4).

 First, let's rescale the original reflectance values to their original scale.
-This step is not required for the RF classification, but it might help with the interpretation, if you are used to thinking of reflectance as a value between 0 and 1.
+This step is not required for the RF classification, but it might help with the interpretation if you are used to thinking of reflectance as a value between 0 and 1.
 (On the other hand, for very large raster bricks, it might be preferable to leave them in their integer scale, but we won't go into more detail about that here.)

 ```r
 gewata <- calc(gewata, fun=function(x) x / 10000)